jonghall/ibmcloud-terraform-vpc/docs/terraform.md

     ```

     - To execute and start building the configuration defined in the plan (provisions resources)
+    - When provisioning is complete, make note of the IP address of the Master_DB and Slave_DB as these will be needed in the next steps.

     ```shell
     terraform apply
     ```

 10. Once the Terraform plan has completed building the Infrastructure proceed to [Establish site-to-site VPN](docs/vpn.md)